On This Page

 The U.S. Department of Labor (DOL) administers and enforces more than 180 federal laws.
-These mandates and the regulations that implement them cover many workplace activities for about 10 million employers and 125 million workers.
+These mandates and the regulations that implement them cover many workplace activities for about 150 million workers and 10 million workplaces.

 Following is a brief description of many of DOL's principal statutes most commonly applicable to businesses, job seekers, workers, retirees, contractors and grantees.
 This brief summary is intended to acquaint you with the major labor laws and not to offer a detailed exposition.
 For authoritative information and references to fuller descriptions on these laws, you should consult the statutes and regulations themselves.

 Rulemaking and Regulations provides brief descriptions of and links to various sources of information on DOL's rulemaking activities and regulations.